bbbbbr/romusage/README.md

     so bank totals may be incorrect/missing.
   * GB/GBC/ROM files are just guessing, no promises.
 ```
+### Format notes
+The usage calculation will attempt to merge overlapping areas to avoid counting shared space multiple times (such as HEADER areas).
+Optionally it can warn of overlap in exclusive areas, such as the Stack.

+IHX Files:
+- For .ihx files bank overflow can only be guessed at (aside from duplicate writes).
+It's often not possible to tell the difference two banks with data that perfectly aligns on a shared boundary and a single bank that spills over into the unused area of a following bank.
+It's better to use .map and .noi files to check for overflow.
+- Due to their nature, RAM estimates are unavailable with .ihx files

+CDB Files:
+- To enable .cdb output use the additional debug flags `-Wl-y` with `lcc` or `-y` with `sdldgb` directly.
+- For .cdb files the calculated output ONLY reports (most) data from C source files.
+It cannot count functions and data from ASM sources and LIBs, so bank totals may be incorrect/missing.
+It's main use is finding the size of individual functions and variables (what's using up space), not estimating the free/used space of banks.

+ROM Files (.gb / .gbc / .pocket / .duck / gg / sms) :
+- No overflow detection
+- Usage estimates can only attempt to distinguish between "empty space" (0xFF's) and data that looks like empty space (0xFF's).
+It may be inaccurate.

 ### Examples

 Example output with a small graph (-g) for a 32k non-banked ROM, called after completion of the link stage.
 Manually specify Shadow OAM and Stack as exclusive ranges (-e).
 Reading from the .map file.